 Install WP RSS Aggregator and its Add-ons

-The Feed to Post add-on is what allows us to import the feed items from RSS feeds as WordPress posts and have them displayed within our blog, while the Full Text RSS add-on is used to bring in the featured images for those sources that don’t provide them within their RSS feeds.
+The Feed to Post add-on is what allows us to import the feed items from RSS feeds as WordPress posts and have them displayed within our blog, while the Full-Text RSS add-on is used to bring in the featured images for those sources that don’t provide them within their RSS feeds.

 Activate the License Keys

-Once the plugins are installed it’s important to add the license keys for the premium add-ons.
+Once the plugins are installed, it’s important to add the license keys for the premium add-ons.
 This is important to keep receiving updates and support, but it’s also a requirement for the Full Text RSS Feeds add-on to work.

 Set Up the General Settings

-Apart from that, the Feed to Post settings was also set to the options that we wanted to be applied to all feed sources as they were created.
-The most important ones included setting the Post Type to blog posts, using canonical links, setting the author to use to be the one provided in the feeds, and setting the featured image to be the first image in the content, with a fallback to the feed image as a last resort.
+Apart from that, the Feed to Post settings were also set to the options that we wanted to be applied to all feed sources as they were created.
+The most important ones included setting the Post Type to blog posts, using canonical links, setting the author to use to be the one provided in the feeds, and setting the featured image thumbnail to be the first image in the content, with a fallback to the feed image as a last resort.